KernelTuner/kernel_launcher/docs/examples/registry.rst

 ..
 The kernel registry essentially acts like a global cache of compiled kernels.

-In the previous example, we saw how to use wisdom files by creating ``WisdomKernel`` object.
+In the previous example, we saw how to use wisdom files by creating a ``WisdomKernel`` object.
 This object will compile the kernel code on the first call and the keep the kernel loaded as long as the object exists.
 Typically, one would define the ``WisdomKernel`` object as part of a class or as a global variable.